solana-labs/solana/book/src/proposals/one-round-finality.md

 * streak of size 9 in 204 blocks 99.90%
 * streak of size 10 in 409 blocks 99.999%

 The cumulative probability is roughly 93.8%.
-This calculation would need to take into account how the non-voting leaders are distributed in the schedule.
+A better approximation of this calculation would take into account how the non-voting leaders are distributed in the schedule.

 At any point if all 100% have voted for a descendant, then there is no way a block could be proposed that doesn't include the parent.